 I read these words a few years ago.
-I don’t remember what I was reading but it struck something deep within me and I have pondered it ever since.
+I do not remember what I was reading, but it struck a deep knowing within the part of me that listens.
+Deeply listens.

 Why?
 Because I was a YES person for decades and my health ultimately suffered.
-I said yes when ill, in pain, anxious, exhausted and overwhelmed.
-And I usually had a smile with that yes.
+I said yes when in pain, exhausted, and overwhelmed.
+And I usually had a smile/grimace pasted on my face.

-I say NO and watch as it hangs in the air between the questioner and me.
+When I do this practice, I watch NO hang in the air between the questioner and me.
 I witness the tension of the unspoken, “What do you mean NO?”
-I work hard at not filling the space with all the whys of my NO. I put NO into the airwaves and remain silent.
+I work hard at not filling the space with all my explanations.
+I put NO into the airwaves and remain silent.